Hierarchical Self-Supervised Representation Learning for Depression Detection from Speech: Introduction

 \section{Introduction}

-Depression is a widespread and debilitating mental health disorder affecting over 280 million people globally, yet it remains underdiagnosed due to subjective assessments and limited clinical resources \cite{who_depression, shi2021research}.
-This has sparked growing interest in automated, non-invasive tools for depression detection \cite{kwon2021depression}.
+Depression is a prevalent and debilitating mental health disorder, affecting over 280 million individuals worldwide \cite{who_depression}.
+It is often underdiagnosed and undertreated due to the reliance on subjective self-reports and the limited availability of trained mental health professionals \cite{shi2021research}.
+These challenges have motivated the development of automated, objective, and scalable approaches for depression assessment \cite{kwon2021depression}.

-Speech-based depression detection (SDD) has emerged as a promising alternative, leveraging vocal biomarkers that reflect emotional and cognitive states.
-Individuals with depression often exhibit distinct speech patterns such as reduced pitch variation, slower articulation, and prolonged pauses \cite{cummins2015review, low2010detection}.
-These features make speech a rich but challenging signal to model, as depressive cues are often sparse, subtle, and heterogeneously distributed over time.
+Speech-based depression detection (SDD) has emerged as a promising alternative by leveraging vocal biomarkers that naturally reflect an individual’s emotional and cognitive state.
+Prior studies have reported that depression is associated with characteristic speech patterns, such as reduced pitch variability, slower articulation rate, longer pauses, and increased negative semantic content \cite{cummins2015review, low2010detection}.
+Despite these findings, depression-related speech characteristics are often subtle, heterogeneous, and temporally sparse, making them difficult to capture effective depressive indicators.

-Recent advances in self-supervised learning (SSL), particularly models like Wav2Vec 2.0\cite{baevski2020wav2vec}, HuBERT \cite{hsu2021hubert} WavLM \cite{chen2022wavlm}, have revolutionized speech representation learning.
-These models capture a hierarchy of acoustic and semantic features across layers, enabling powerful downstream modeling.
-However, existing SDD methods typically extract features from a single SSL layer, either the final one or one selected through layer-wise search \cite{Zhang2021Depa, Toto2021, lin2022deep, chen2022speechformer, ravi2022step, wu2023self, zhang2024improving, SFTN2024, wang2024speechformer}.
-This approach misses the complementary structure across layers, making models vulnerable to overfitting and ill-equipped to generalize across domains.